 - Some board options can have plastic liners, laminates and coatings included which can make these unrecyclable without being separated.

 Board recycling in New Zealand:

 There are a variety of options for disposing of your board in New Zealand.
 The most common option is for your board to be put into curbside recycling.
 Commercial operations are also available to collect larger quantities of board from businesses.
-Onshore recycling in New Zealand is running at full capacity with significant investment from the government coming in a five to six year time-frame.
+Recycling in New Zealand is running at full capacity.
+In July 2020 the Government announced that $124 million will be invested in recycling infrastructure.
 Oji Full Circle provide collection of board products so that they can return these materials back into more products.
 They are closing the loop on this material to reduce the need for virgin material.